 Home remedies for cracked heels

-The skin around the heels is sensitive and even the slightest neglect can lead to damage to the skin.
-It is commonly said that cracked heels show the lack of care and nourishment but this is not always true.
+The skin around the heels is sensitive, and even the slightest neglect can lead to damage to the skin.
+Many people say that cracked heels show the lack of care and nourishment, but this is not always true.

 Cracked heels are also referred to as heel fissures, can range from a cosmetic issue to a painful problem, depending on its severity.
-Heel fissures or cracked heels occur when the skin on outer edge or bottom of heel become hard, flaky and dry.
+Heel fissures or cracked heels occur when the skin on the outer edge or bottom of the heel becomes hard, flaky and dry.

-I think you will agree with me that sometimes the best ways to fix cracked heels or dry skin are with ingredients and oils that you can find in your own home.
+I think you will agree with me that sometimes the best ways to fix cracked heels are with ingredients and oils that you can find in your home.

-If you are unsure of some of the ingredients or have never used them before, make sure you try a patch test or see the advice of a medical professional.
-All oils should be added to a carrier oil.
+If you are unsure of some of the ingredients or oils, make sure you try a patch test.
+You should also seek the advice of a medical professional.
+All oils should be added to carrier oil.